My hands won’t stop shaking.

 If I didn’t know any better, I’d think he was going to break out in tears.

 Gordon rocks back and forth as he walks, his body hinged at the waist like a stiff doll; the nightmare Christmas Toy creation of an autistic-savant-designer-turned-terminal-crackhead.
-I wonder if now would be a good time to ask if he’s holding.

 - Connect remotely to the Praxem SecureBridge packet and download the server keys.